haskell-game-programming/haskell-game-programming.github.io/SDL/SDL1/SDL » SDL1 » Audio.md

 * Write a program that plays the same sound (for 1 second) every 5 seconds.

 * Use `getTicks` from the time lesson to measure the number of milliseconds that loading the WAV file takes.
-Think how to prevent that delay in games in which the same sound is being played over and over.
+Think about how to prevent that delay in games in which the same sound is being played over and over.

 * Modify the parameters to `playChannel`.
 The first parameter is the specific channel to use (-1 means *automatic*).
 The third parameter is the number